Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Akil Baddoo At The Plate

-- Baddoo has had at least one RBI in 21.4% of his games this year (18 of 84), with two or more RBI four times (4.8%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Baddoo has had an RBI in 19 games this year (22.4%), including four multi-RBI outings (4.7%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.